beberlei/composer-monorepo-plugin/README.md

 Complement to Composer to build monolithic repositories.

-Composer currently focuses alot on reusability of third party libraries, but is a pain in the ass when considering company internal code-bases.
+Composer currently focuses alot on reusability of third party libraries, but is painful when considering company internal code-bases.
-Projects using 10th of Git repositories because of Composer dependencies is massively hurting developer productivity because of Pull-Requests and composer.lock issues.
+Projects using 10th of Git repositories because of Composer dependencies are massively hurting developer productivity because of Pull-Requests, composer.lock issues, Cross-Repository changes...

 Fiddle draws inspiration from Google Blaze/Bazel and Facebook Buck implementing a single monolithic repository for whole projects/company.
+Its the missing piece for the monolithic repository workflow using PHP and Composer.

 More details about reasoning on Gregory Szorc's blog: